datacabinet/datacabinet.github.io/README.md

 To register in DataCabinet:

-1. Go to [systems](http://datacabinet.systems) and complete the form.
+1. Go to [Register Page](http://datacabinet.systems/#/register) and complete the form.
 1. After completion of the registration form, a confirmation email is sent to your mail address.
 1. Follow the link in the email to verify your email address.
+1. DataCabinet will provision the account and send back an email.
 1. Log into DataCabinet using your credentials.

 ## **Create project**